-The following is a description of four cities with largest vineyards in France.
+The following is a description of cities with largest vineyards in France.

-Bourgogne or better known Burgundy is one of the famous wine-producing regions in the world.
-Do you know that the price of Burgundy wine is quite expensive.
+Bourgogne or better known as Burgundy is one of the most famous wine-producing regions in the world.
+They are located in the eastern part of the country.
+It is known for producing some of the world’s most elegant and complex wines, particularly Pinot Noir and Chardonnay.
+The price of Burgundy wine is quite expensive.

 The concept of terroir in France has been long applied that first proposed by a monk from the burgundy region , so that red wine and white wine made in Bourgogne artificial demand by the world.